sepehrmn/sepehrmn/README.md

 Currently employed at the Free University of Berlin studying natural language using AI/ML and writing simulations of neural networks.
 I've done and still do computational neuroscience and AI research but I'm more interested in building and shipping real products.

 - 🔭 I'm currently working on improving my DevOps skills and training generative models.
-- 💬 I'm also interested in spatial computing, general healthcare, and computational psychiatry, and applying AI in these areas.
+- 💬 I'm also interested in spatial computing, healthcare and computational psychiatry, and applying AI in these areas.
 Let's talk if you have an interesting project!

 I am passionate and energetic about what I do and always happy to work with like-minded people.
 I want to make an impact and together build a better future for humanity!